-Consider having your primary family doctor review your immunization history.
+Consider having your primary care doctor review your immunization history.
 Here are some basics:

 - Get a flu shot every fall (Sept. to Oct. timeframe in the US).

 - If you are 65 or older and healthy, you will need protection against pneumonia.
 If you have certain medical conditions or a weakened immune system, you will need vaccination earlier; however, the interval and the dosing schedule varies.
 In addition, adults 19 through 64 years old who smoke cigarettes also need vaccination.

 - Every ten years, get a tetanus booster.
 If you have never had a dose of Tdap (tetanus, diphtheria, and whooping cough), or are unsure of your vaccination status, the CDC recommends you get one dose of Tdap as an adult or adolescent.

 - Several other vaccinations (such as MMR, chickenpox) are also recommended if you didn't receive them as a child, and others (such as hepatitis B, Hib) are recommended if you have certain medical conditions.

 - Vaccine recommendations can change, so ask your doctor if you need any vaccines.
 The CDC also has a list of all needed vaccines.

 12. Prostate Cancer

-Prostate cancer is by far the most frequent cancer among men in the U.S. However, screening for prostate cancer is controversial; the U.S. Preventive Services Task Force (USPSTF) still recommends against it in 2018.
-However, changes to the USPSTF recommendations may be coming soon.
+Prostate cancer is one of the most frequent cancer among men in the U.S. The US Preventive Services Task Force (USPSTF) updated their screening recommendations for prostate cancer in May 2018.